skylight-hq/microconsulting-platform-proposal/README.md

   <tbody>
     <tr>
       <td>Ensure everyone has a common understanding of the project</td>
-      <td>Understand the context of the proposed product's use, and validate the problem and the product</td>
+      <td>Understand the context of the proposed product’s use, and validate the problem and the product</td>
       <td>Establish the direction of the product</td>
       <td>Build a working prototype that meets the main user needs and evaluate its usefulness and usability</td>
       <td>Build a fully working product, test it with a larger subset of users, and prepare for live launch</td>